 Step 5: Build a Portfolio

-You can use platforms like Canva, Notion, Wix, or WordPress to build a simple portfolio site.
-Make sure to explain your goals, tools used, and the outcome of each project.
+Canva, Notion, Wix, or WordPress make it easy to build a simple portfolio site.
+Explain your goals, tools, and outcomes for each project.

 Building a strong portfolio will help you get noticed